Shadowrun: Hong Kong: Plot

 The game is set in 2056, within the Hong Kong Free Enterprise Zone, a city which is effectively controlled directly by the corporations.
 Unlike the previous games, the player has a backstory tied to other characters.
 The player was once an orphan on the streets of Seattle, along with their foster brother Duncan, when they were adopted by a man known as Raymond Black.
 However, the player became estranged from Raymond and Duncan after getting arrested and sent to a corporate prison eight years before the events of the game.
 After being released, the player gets a message from Raymond requesting that they and Duncan meet him in Hong Kong.

 The player travels to Hong Kong and meets up with Duncan, who had joined a private police organization known as the Lone Star, and his superior officer Carter.
 The three agree to investigate Raymond's mysterious message, and, noting that he has not come to the rendezvous, traverse through the docks looking for him before encountering a team of Shadowrunners.
 They learn that the runners were hired by Raymond to escort them, but Carter and two of the runners are killed in an ambush by the Hong Kong Police Force.
-The four survivors manage to escape to Heoi, a small boat village on the outskirts of the Walled City: an overcrowded, nightmarish slum built on the ruins of the old one.
-In Heoi, they go to meet the runners' fixer, the Yellow Lotus Triad crime boss Kindly Cheng, who grants Duncan and the player her protection in exchange for their services as Shadowrunners.
-Since it becomes clear that the HKPF is acting on behalf of someone else, Cheng agrees to investigate who has been trying to kill them and what happened to Raymond.
+The four survivors manage to escape to Heoi, a small boat village on the outskirts of the Walled City, which has since been rebuilt and expanded into an overcrowded, nightmarish slum.
+In Heoi, they go to meet the runners' fixer, the Yellow Lotus Triad crime boss Kindly Cheng, who grants Duncan and the player her protection in exchange for becoming her Shadowrunners.
+Deducing that the HKPF acted on behalf of a third party, Cheng agrees to investigate who has been trying to kill them and Raymond's whereabouts.
 The player also gets acquainted with the surviving Shadowrunners who make up their team - Gobbet (an Orc street-shaman), Is0bel (a Dwarf cyberdecker), Racter (a Russian rigger partnered with his self-built drone named Koschei) and Gaichu (a former Japanese assassin turned ghoul, who can be later rescued by the player and recruited).

 As the game progresses, Cheng and the team finds out that Raymond was captured by Josephine Tsang, the CEO of Tsang Mechanical Services and member of Hong Kong's ruling Executive Council.
 It is then revealed that Raymond is actually Josephine's son, Edward Tsang, and that he had worked with her to construct the new Walled city in the 2010s.
-During this time the nightmares the player suffers become increasingly disturbing, implying that something terrible is coming.
+During this time the player suffers increasingly disturbing nightmares, implying that something terrible is coming.